Beyond Quantum Cluster Theories: Multiscale Approaches for Strongly Correlated Systems: Diagrammatic methods and the Parquet Formalism

 The full parquet formalism encompasses a variety of approximations that are widely used in condensed matter physics and materials science.
-The hierarchy of these different approximations can be neatly summarized as in the Fig. \ref{fig:MSMB}.
+The hierarchy of these different approximations is neatly summarized in Fig. \ref{fig:MSMB}.

 \begin{itemize}